 Payment Webhooks

 Payment webhooks let Bead send real time payment status updates to your system.
-Instead of polling the API, your server receives a POST request whenever a payment’s status changes.
+Instead of polling, your server receives an HTTP POST whenever a payment’s status changes.

 Webhook notifications are configured at the terminal level and are typically used together with the Payments and Reporting APIs.